-Pexip Infinity can be integrated with Lync/SfB in two different ways:
+Pexip Infinity can be integrated with Lync/SfB in three different ways:

-- as part of an existing, on-premises Lync/SfB environment inside an enterprise network (referred to in this document as on-prem deployment) - as a standalone Pexip environment deployed in a public DMZ, leveraging direct federation with remote Lync/SfB environments (referred to in this document as public DMZ deployment).
+- As part of an existing, on-premises Lync/SfB environment inside an enterprise network (referred to in this guide as on-premises deployment). - As a standalone Pexip environment deployed in a public DMZ, leveraging direct federation with remote Lync/SfB environments (referred to in this guide as public DMZ deployment) - As a hybrid deployment which is a mix of on-premises and Office 365 deployments where users may be homed in either environment.
+A hybrid deployment has the same configuration requirements as a public DMZ deployment.

-This deployment guide covers both deployment methods.
-You will typically choose one of the above two methods, depending on requirements and preference.
+This deployment guide covers the on-prem and public DMZ / hybrid deployment methods.
+You will typically choose one of these methods, depending on requirements and preference.
 Each deployment method has a set of pre-requisites and configuration steps which are covered in detail in the relevant sections.

-On-prem deployment
+On-premises deployment